yamazakiM/WarrenWorkshop2016/registration/index.md

 <br>
 <div class="visa">
  <h3>Apply for Visa</h3>
-  <p>In order to prepare the official documents for you to apply for a Visa, please e-mail us following documents:</p>
+  <p>In order to prepare the official documents for you to apply for a Visa, please email us following documents:</p>
   <ul>
   <li>Visa Questionnaire<br>
   Download MS word file as a template and fill in the questionnaire.<br>